EarlPitts/bsc-thesis/chapters/05-developer.md

 The `bpf_helpers.h` header file contains some helper functions that are needed for compiling the BPF program.
 The `bpf_generator.py` module links to it while generating the program.

+The project's repository can be found at https://github.com/EarlPitts/bpf-ratelimit.

 ## Architectural Overview